 - Mentor undergraduate and masters-level graduate students in research leading to peer-reviewed publications and presentations

-- Participate and provide service to the department, college, university, profession, and community
+- Provide service to the department, college, university, profession, and community

 CSULB seeks to recruit faculty who enthusiastically support the University’s strong commitment to the academic success of all of our students, including students of color, students with disabilities, students who are first generation to college, veterans, students with diverse socio-economic backgrounds, and students of diverse sexual orientations and gender expressions.
 CSULB seeks to recruit and retain a diverse workforce as a reflection of our commitment to serve the People of California, to maintain the excellence of the University, and to offer our students a rich variety of expertise, perspectives, and ways of knowing and learning.

-The departments of Chemistry and Biochemistry and Biological Sciences are housed in modern buildings with well-equipped laboratories and high-end shared instrumentation (http://web.csulb.edu/colleges/cnsm/research/instruments/).
+The Department of Chemistry and Biochemistry is housed in modern buildings with well-equipped laboratories and high-end shared instrumentation (http://web.csulb.edu/colleges/cnsm/research/instruments/).
 We have a collegial environment with ample opportunities for interdisciplinary collaborations.
-Research plans that identify synergy with existing research programs in either or both departments are encouraged.
-Within a federally designated Minority Serving Institution, Hispanic-Serving Institution and Asian American and Native American Pacific Islander-Serving Institution, our departments have a strong record of promoting academic success for underrepresented and underserved students.
+Research plans that identify synergy with existing research programs are encouraged.
+New faculty receive start-up funds and research lab space as well as reduced instructional workload over their first three years to establish their research program.
+Multiple avenues exist for professional development including learning communities, individually tailored mentoring, and equity, diversity, inclusion (EDI) related initiatives.
+Within a federally designated Minority Serving Institution, Hispanic-Serving Institution and Asian American and Native American Pacific Islander-Serving Institution, our department has a strong record of promoting academic success for underrepresented and underserved students.
 These efforts are further supported by an extensive array of federal and state grants to enhance training of undergraduate and graduate students for research careers (Examples).